 How to Successfully Raise Cornish Cross Chickens

 There are a few tips at each stage of the chicken's life that can help ensure a fantastic result with the Cornish Cross breed.
-It is a little extra time and work but the pay off in the end is a fantastic processed bird at maximum weight that lived a better life as a happier and healthier chicken.
-The happier the chicken, the less problems that arise in raising them.
+It is a little extra time and work but the payoff, in the end, is a fantastic processed bird at a maximum weight that lived a better life as a happier and healthier chicken.
+The happier the chicken, the fewer problems that arise in raising them.

 - Week Old- You will want to keep an extra eye on their food intake.
 I occasionally pick one of the birds up daily at this point to check and see how full their crop is.
 One of the dangers of Cornish Cross chickens is that they will literally eat themselves to death.
 From here on out, do not leave feed in with them all the time.
 I give mine 15 minutes of feed time four times a day.
 That is plenty because they eat so fast.
 Always allow them access to plenty of fresh water.
 These chickens drink a lot of water!

-- Month Old- At this point the birds will have most if not all of their feathers except for on the bottom breast area that touches the ground when they lay down.
+- Month Old- At this point, the birds will have most if not all of their feathers except for the bottom breast area that touches the ground when they lay down.
 That is normal for this breed and a lot of the time those feathers will not come in.
-They are generally rubbed off because the bird spends so much of it's time laying down.
+They are generally rubbed off because the bird spends so much of its time laying down.
 You can have the birds outside and let them free range.
-This cuts down on feed cost and gives the chickens a lot of much needed exercise.
+This cuts down on feed costs and gives the chickens a lot of much-needed exercise.
 Be sure to keep an eye on them if they are allowed to run and not caged because they will eat everything in sight, including your garden.

 - Ten Weeks- Hens are generally ready for processing by ten weeks of age.
 At this point, the hens should dress out at a little over four pounds each.